WalkingDevFlag/BlackHole/README.md

 ## Issues

 Areas needing contribution:
-- Kerr metric implementation
+- Kerr metric implementation.
-- Spectral line simulation
+- Spectral line simulation.
-- GPU memory optimization
+- GPU memory optimization.

 ## Inspiration

 This project was inspired by the work done in the [rossning92/Blackhole](https://github.com/rossning92/Blackhole) repository.
-We've built upon their foundation to create our own implementation with additional features and optimizations.
+We've built upon their foundation to create our own implementation with additional features and optimizations—including a real-time stats overlay for monitoring performance.

 ## Acknowledgements